ClayArch/eos-commands/README.md

 # 🐧 eos-commands.sh

 An easy to read, colorized 'cheat sheet' that runs in your terminal window to display helpful Linux commands.
-Created with and inspired by EndeavourOS, but designed for any Arch-based distribution.
+Originally inspired by using EndeavourOS, but designed for any Arch-based distribution.

 ---